brootware/staging.github.io/_posts/2022-05-19-sensitive-data-redaction-pyredactkit.md

 {"uuid()" : "sensitive data"}
 ```

-During the redaction, there will be a hashmap of `key:value` pairs generated and stored in a file called `.hashshadow_filename.json` as a dot file together with a `redacted_logfile.txt`.

 There are a pros and cons to this design.

+Pros

+- During the redaction, there will be a hashmap of `key:value` pairs generated and stored in a file called `.hashshadow_filename.json` as a dot file together with a `redacted_logfile.txt`.
+This is a 1:1 generation.
+You will not be able to use a hashshadow file generated from the copy of an original log file to unredact the original log file.

-Pros - The UUID strings generated have a [.00000006 chance of two uuids being the same](https://stackoverflow.com/questions/292965/what-is-a-uuid) according to stackoverflow.
+- The UUID strings generated have a [.00000006 chance of two uuids being the same](https://stackoverflow.com/questions/292965/what-is-a-uuid) according to stackoverflow.
 So a malicious user will not be able to use a [dictionary attack](https://security.stackexchange.com/questions/67712/what-are-the-differences-between-dictionary-attack-and-brute-force-attack) to bruteforce the original data.
 Keeping this hashshadow file safe is very important if you need to unredact the data and of course away from the attackers too!

+Cons

-Cons - The UUID strings generated will sometimes clash with the regular expression of Singapore NRIC or Credit Cards which creates an extra record in `.hashshadow_filename.json` file.
+- The UUID strings generated will sometimes clash with the regular expression of Singapore NRIC or Credit Cards which creates an extra record in `.hashshadow_filename.json` file.
 Here's an example

 ![uuidclash](https://bn1304files.storage.live.com/y4mdcXDw9q6clVupqFLERH2u9dsXdoaVS8cIxcKJr0pb0SqMdpBBlz3LEIa_bxZVrl7T95cHp5vd9REOgK6eJnOsVNeDpzvFaZqHoWwZ-bsR3GkZv0VmMtsEC5f6g9v3rpTfZy13l0XNdMTB7eyG3UXHyaMPGVswSgU4j2XSopePuAPfJ74Vc_wBzyTgwaWaRsz?width=1286&height=158&cropmode=none)